Tuesday 15th September – Thursday 1st October 2020

 The Wodaabe speak a dialect of Fulani language that has never been written down.
 They roam the desert expanses of the Sahel and Sahara with their large herds of Zebu cattle, following the rains, which bring much needed grazing grasses to life in this remote, arid part of Africa.
 Groups of several dozen relatives, typically several brothers with their wives, children and elders, travel on foot, donkey or camel, and stay at each grazing spot for a few days.
 A large wooden bed is the most important possession of each family.
 The women also carry calabashes as a status symbol.
 These calabashes are passed down through the generations, and often provoke rivalry between women.
 The Wodaabe mostly live on milk and ground millet, as well as yogurt, sweet tea and occasionally the meat of a goat or sheep.

 Each year at the end of the rainy season, these remarkable people meet in the grasslands of central Chad to hold the spectacular Gerewol Festival.
 The Wodaabe clans come together for the week-long Gerewol: a series of barters over marriage and contests where the young mens’ beauty and skills are judged by the young women.
 Here the young Wodaabe men, with elaborate make-up, feathers and other adornments, perform the Yaake dance, other dances and sing songs to impress marriageable women.
-The male beauty ideal of the Wodaabe stresses tallness, white eyes and teeth, so the men will often roll their eyes and show their teeth to emphasize these characteristics.
+The male beauty ideal of the Wodaabe stresses tallness, white eyes and teeth, so the men will often roll their eyes and show their teeth to emphasise these characteristics.

 In October 2020 Inger Vandyke will be leading a unique photography expedition to Chad to visit the Gerewol Festival and photograph its participants before venturing out to explore the remote Ennedi Plateau on her second visit to the region.